Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Background

+In this paper, we will focus on ferromagnetic models, and pay special attention to the ferromagnetic Potts model.
 We are not aware of a general definition of ferromagnetic and antiferromagnetic models.
 We use the following notions which generalize the analogous notions for 2-spin and for the Potts model.
-The ferromagnetic definition is equivalent to neighboring spins preferring to align (see Observation \ref{obs:ferro} in Section \ref{sec:bits} of the Appendix).
-To avoid degenerate cases, we assume throughout this paper that $\B$ is ergodic, that is, irreducible and aperiodic, see Section~\ref{sec:bits} for a discussion of this assumption.
-Hence, by the Perron-Frobenius theorem (and since $\B$ is non-negative) the eigenvalue of $\B$ with the largest magnitude is positive.
+The ferromagnetic definition captures that neighboring spins prefer to align (see Observation \ref{obs:ferro} below).